 Following is a list of Communicable Diseases from the Delaware County Health Department.
 Should your child contract a communicable disease please notify the office.

-Disease:Exclusion from School:Strep Throat24 hours on antibioticChicken Poxuntil all lesions are dryMumpsuntil swelling is gone
+Disease:Exclusion from School:Strep Throat24 hours on antibioticChicken Poxuntil all lesions are dry to be worn for an additional 4 days.